 - They help us to identify any problems with our thinking

-- Note the date & time
+- Make a note of the date & time

-- Note where you were
+- Record where you were

 - Note who you were with